 Cabrini’s accounting program prepares students for careers in accounting, professional examinations and graduate studies.
 Its internship program enables accounting majors to integrate classroom theory with practical experience.
 Employment opportunities for accounting majors are available in public accounting, industrial (private) accounting, government, not-for-proﬁt organizations, and education.
 Accounting is a rewarding profession that requires an undergraduate degree.
 Opportunities increase for those individuals with experience (i.e., internships), graduate education (i.e., Master of Accounting), and certiﬁcation (i.e., CPA, CMA, CIA, CFE).
 Cabrini’s accounting program offers undergraduate accounting majors the opportunity to complete two graduate Master of Accounting (MAcc) courses during their senior year.
 Students electing this option will be able to complete their graduate degree with eight additional courses.
 All of the business major programs at Cabrini include a common business core which recognizes the ‘enterprise’ nature of today’s business world that integrates the various strategic areas of business.
 Students may ﬁnd a concentration or minor useful in customizing the major to meet diverse career goals.
 Students should consult with their faculty advisor about the use of concentrations and minors.
 Requirements for the Major in Accounting(all courses 3 credits unless noted)

 Business Enterprise Core Requirements:

 General Electives Credits: 21–35

 All Business majors are required to take ENG 234, Writing for Leadership, as their Values Exploration for the Core.

-Special RequirementsStudents transferring into the marketing program from another college must complete a minimum of 18 Cabrini College Business Department credits, 15 credits of which must be 300-level or above marketing courses.
+Special RequirementsStudents transferring into the accounting program from another college must complete a minimum of 18 Cabrini College Business Department credits, 15 credits of which must be 300-level or above accounting courses.